-To live with diabetes will generally require taking some precautions in order to control your body’s blood sugar (glucose) levels, and to avoid the complications that can typically arise as a result of having diabetes.
+To live with diabetes will generally require taking some precautions in order to control your body’s blood sugar (glucose) levels, and to avoid the complications such as peripheral edema that can typically arise as a result of having diabetes.
 Most diabetes complications will generally develop or build up over time, there are however some complications like hypoglycaemia (where the blood glucose levels become too low), and hypoglycaemia (where the body’s glucose levels become too high), which may come up suddenly and could also be life threatening too.
 In addition to this, there is also the risk of being involved in an accident, which may result in your inability to tell/inform the medics at the scene (in case you lose consciousness) about your medical condition.
 Hence wearing an ID bracelet that can provide some indications that you are diabetic may save your life.

 Although each diabetic individual will generally need to lower his/her body’s blood glucose levels, sugar levels that are too low however are very risky.
 The diabetics that are more at risk of developing hypoglycaemia are those who generally take insulin injections or some form of medication for lowering their blood sugar.
 Accidentally overdosing on insulin or such medications may cause the level of the insulin in the body to become too high, thereby lowering its blood sugar.
 This condition is usually accompanied with different types of symptoms like dizziness, tremor, headache, sweating, confusion etc. If you are alone when you experience this, those that may be around you may not associate such symptoms with your diabetic condition if they are not aware that you have it, this can increase your risk of going into a diabetic coma.
 If you are however wearing an ID bracelet (that says you are diabetic), you are most likely to get the right type of treatment that you need before your condition worsen.